sortable/ads/docs/api-ads.md

 ## `addEventListener`

 Add an event listener for a specified type of event.
-See the [debugging](#how-to-debug) section for more information.
+See the [Turn On Debug Flag](development-tips.md#turn-on-debug-flag) section for more information.

 **Params**: